livetrails/targetjs/README.md

 ## Anatomy of a Target

 Each target consists of the following:
 1. Target Value and Actual Value.
-The target value refers to the value assigned to a variable or the output produced by the `value()` method associated with the target defined in your program.
+The target value refers to the value assigned to a property or the output produced by the `value()` method associated with the target defined in your program.
 The actual value is the value used by the rest of the application.
 When the target value differs from the actual value, TargetJS iteratively updates the actual value until it matches the target value.
 This process is managed by two additional variables: `step`, which dictates the number of iterations, and `interval`, which specifies the duration (in milliseconds) the system waits before executing the next iteration.

 2. State: Targets have four states that control their lifecycles: `active`, `inactive`, `updating`, and `complete`.
    - `active`: This is the default state for all targets.
 It indicates that the target is ready to be executed, and the target value needs to be initialized from the variable it represents or its `value()` method needs to be executed to calculate its output.